i-adopt/patterns/adrs/002-Products.md

   * easy to implement
 * **Cons**
   * not standardised which object properties should be used, but we could write guidelines
-  * might lead potentially to an explosion of definitions
+  * might lead potentially to an explosion of descriptions (especially true for units!)
+  * method is part of the observation procedure and not intended to be included in I-ADOPT
-  * it is no more an I-ADOPT variable, so not clear if it can be modelled as a subconcept of an I-ADOPT variable
+  * semantically it is no more an I-ADOPT variable, so not clear if it can be modelled as a subconcept of an I-ADOPT variable in SKOS

 ### Option B: Complementing I-ADOPT with ISO 19131